 Yet, nobody has the time and energy to be, at once, a fully participating citizen, and a good full-time parent, and a competent full-time worker, and the kind of partner who can be present in every way for another human being.
-All these while mustering enough curiosity, patience, attention to be a decent person.
-But most of us need work, engagement with the wider community, and love – for children, for adults.
+All these while mustering enough patience, attention and generosity to be a decent person.
+But most of us need work, engagement with the wider community, and loving relationships.
 So, many people are in frantic and constant rush to be all these things (usually leaving out politics, proper participation into which seems most hopeless to combine with filling the other roles.)
 The result is a lot of anxiety for those who think they have a shot at “having it all”, possibly depression for many who don’t, and quite a bit of exhaustion and disappointment for the vast majority of us.

-But must it be so?
-It is up to us to reorganise our world to do things more communally, and make it possible to take up more modest shares of these roles for those who would rather combine them.
+Yet, must it be so?
+It is up to us to reorganise our world such that we can do things more communally, and to make it possible to take up more modest shares of these roles for those who would rather combine them.
 Some people, indeed, do something like this here and now: they get involved in grass-roots movements, go part-time in their jobs, share life and parenting with more people and live in polyamorous groups where several people are there for each other.
-But given the general structural constraints these people are necessarily on the fringe, and come from a relatively privileged, fairly educated, materially well-off urban minority.
+But given the general structural constraints, these people are necessarily on the fringe, and come from a relatively privileged, fairly educated, materially well-off urban minority.
 Most could not afford such a lifestyle.